Billy Martin: Texas Rangers (1973–1975)

 The Rangers stayed close to the division lead through May and June, though they dropped to fourth place and eight games back at the All-Star break.
 The Rangers kept the race close until late September, and finished second, five games back, their record of 84–76 a considerable improvement on 1973.
 Martin was named AL Manager of the Year, and home attendance more than doubled.
+Wielding a fungo bat, he led his team onto the field to defend other players during the Ten Cent Beer Night riot.

 Given their strong performance in 1974 and Martin's reputation for building winners, the Rangers were the favorite in the AL West for 1975 over the three-time defending world champion A's.
 The team underperformed, however, Jenkins going from 25 wins to 17 and other key players not doing as well as in 1974.
 After a slow start, the Rangers recovered to some extent, but near the end of June found themselves 12 games behind the A's.
 Relations between Martin and the Ranger front office were strained by off-field issues, including Martin's drinking and conflict with some of the players, including Sundberg.
 As he lost control of his team, Martin struck Rangers traveling secretary Burton Hawkins, allegedly for organizing a players' wives' club.
 In July, after a dispute with Corbett over whether to sign free agent catcher Tom Egan, Martin told the media that the owner, who had made a fortune selling plumbing pipes, "knows as much about baseball as I do about pipe".
 Corbett began consulting the minority owners to decide whether to fire Martin, and informed the manager of this.
 One day later, on July 20, after Martin ordered the public address announcer to play "Thank God I'm a Country Boy" during the seventh inning stretch instead of "Take Me Out to the Ball Game" (as Corbett had instructed), he was fired.